microideax/Open-Dnn/README.md

-# Open-Dnn: An open framework for mapping DNN models to cloud FPGAs
+# Cloud-Dnn

 ## Introduction
+Cloud-Dnn is an open-source framework that maps DNN models trained by Caffe to FPGAs in the cloud for inference acceleration.
+It generates new C++ network description based on our pre-designed synthesizable function template library.
+The structural optimization for FPGA implementation is provided during the synthesizable code generation.
+The purpose of Cloud-Dnn is to take advantage of HLS design methodology and providing more flexible and understandable DNN acceleration on cloud FPGAs.

 ## Hardware requirement
+- Local cluster
+-UltraScale+ VU118 board with PCIe connection
+- AWS cluster
+-AWS F1.2Xlarge instance

 ## Software requirement
-- Ubuntu > 16.04
-- Python > 3.5
+- Python
-- GCC version > 5.4
+- GCC
 - Xilinx vivado_hls 2018.1
 - Xilinx vivado 2018.1
-- Caffe and the required libraries
+- Caffe and the required libraries (including Pycaffe)
+- Drivers
+-Local: UltraScale+ board PCIe driver, DMA driver
+-AWS: AWS shell IP, EDMA driver

 ## Brief mannual